 In discharging our section 172 duties we have regard to the factors set out above.
 In addition, we also have regard to other factors which we consider relevant to the decision being made.
 As a Board our aim is always to uphold the highest standards of governance and conduct, taking decisions in the interests of the long-term sustainable success of the Company, generating value for our shareholders and contributing to wider society.
-We recognise that our business can only grow and prosper over the long term by understanding the views and need of our stakeholders.
-Understanding our stakeholders is key to ensuring the Board can have informed discussions and factor stakeholder interests into decision making.
+Board meetings are held periodically where the directors consider the Company's activities and make decisions.
+As a part of those meetings the directors receive information on section 172 matters when making relevant decisions.
+Understanding our stakeholders is key to ensuring the Board can have informed discussions and factor stakeholder interests into decision-making.
 Those factors, for example, include the interests and views of other members of our Group and our relationship with our lenders.
 By considering the Company's purpose and values, together with its strategic priorities and having a process in place for decision making, we aim to make sure that our decisions are consistent and appropriate in all the circumstances.
 In particular:

 - The strategy of the Group applies to the Company, as a member of the Group, and shapes the Company's business operations and activities.
-Details of the Group's long-term strategy can be found on pages 8 to 41 of the Group's 2023 Annual Report, which is available at www.reckitt.com. - We understand the importance of engaging with, and understanding the perspectives of, our workforce.
-For further details on how the Company has engaged with employees, please see the section on employees in the Directors' Report on page 5. - The Company is committed to responsible and ethical corporate behaviour.
+Details of the Group's long-term strategy can be found on pages 10 to 21 of the Group's 2024 Annual Report, which does not form part of this report but is available at www.reckitt.com. - The Company is committed to responsible and ethical corporate behaviour.
 This includes high standards of business conduct in our relationships.
-The Company operates under documented treasury controls and policies approved by the Group, together with other Group policies, including the Group's Code of Business Conduct, Global Anti Bribery Policy and Global Anti Money Laundering Policy and processes are in place to ensure compliance therewith.
+The Company operates under documented policies approved by the Group, including the Group's Code of Business Conduct, Global Anti Bribery Policy and Sourcing for Sustainable Growth Policy, and processes are in place to ensure compliance therewith.

-Strategic Report (continued) For the Year Ended 31 December 2023
+Strategic Report (continued) For the Year Ended 31 December 2024